ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * Previous profiles are not supported when you provision a new file share, which is based on the `dp2` profile.
 However, earlier version file shares can continue to use existing profiles.
 * Restricting file share access to specific virtual server instances and data encryption in transit is available only for shares that are based on the `dp2` profile.
 * Windows operating systems are not supported.
-* Minimum capacity is 10 GB per file share.
+* The minimum capacity is 10 GB per file share.
-* Maximum capacity is 32,000 GB per file share.
+* The maximum capacity is 32,000 GB per file share.
 * No data retention policy exists for deleted file shares.
 You cannot undelete a file share after you delete it.
 * Up to 256 hosts per zone per VPC can be concurrently connected to a single file share.
 * You can create up to 300 file shares within your VPC.
 * A file share cannot be deleted by using a `DELETE /shares/<id>` API request, if an existing mount target is associated with that file share or if replica operations are in progress.
 * A file share cannot be split from its replica by using a `DELETE /shares/<id>/source` API request, if the `lifecycle_state` of the file share is `updating` or if replica operations are in progress.
-* Security groups access mode, mounts with virtual network interfaces, and encryption in transit are not supported between {{site.data.keyword.filestorage_vpc_short}} and {{site.data.keyword.bm_is_short}}.
+* Security group access mode, mount targets with virtual network interfaces, and encryption in transit are not supported between {{site.data.keyword.filestorage_vpc_short}} and {{site.data.keyword.bm_is_short}}.

 ## Related information
 {: #related-info-file-storage-vpc}